-Marshal Jean-Baptiste JourdanArmy commander during the Revolution who became a Marshal of the Empire and Joseph Bonaparte's chief of staff
+Marshal Jean Baptiste JourdanArmy commander during the Revolution who won the Battle of Fleurs and later became a Marshal of France and Joseph Bonaparte's chief of staff

 Born: April 29, 1762